 1. Clinical make-up time needs to be scheduled with the instructor with direct oversight of Director and Administrator.
-(All clinical missed hours required payment, and or a doctor's note to waive "8" hours max").
+(All clinical missed hours required payment, and or a doctor's note to waive "8" hours max") all additional hours will accrue a makeup fee.
 Clinical Makeup is only offered the last week of the program - no other weeks allowed.